oliveiraleo/LoRa-RSSI-dataset-outdoor/README.md

 # LoRa-RSSI-dataset-outdoor

 This repository contains the CSV files with RSSI measurements obtained in a LoRaWAN network.
-This data belongs to the dataset created during the development of my monography.
+This data belongs to the dataset created during the development of my monograph.

 The data contained here was created using the [LoRa RSSI Grabber](https://github.com/oliveiraleo/LoRa-RSSI-Grabber) program and was used as input on [RSSignal](https://github.com/oliveiraleo/RSSignal-LoRa) framework.